-The grinding process of the espresso nuts converts into an ultra-fine powder while the coffee beans are into the coarse form.
+The grinding process of the espresso nuts converts them into an ultra-fine powder, while the coffee beans are in the coarse form.
 The espresso beans should be finely ground with complete extraction to get pressurized quickly.

 It is the best coffee brewing method if you have a versatile coffee maker; besides, many other ways take more time.
 The taste becomes slightly bitter if the beans are already fine ground and more extraction.

 The evaporation process begins while roasting the beans; they lose the water content, and their weight decreases.
 This is because they have fibers inside them; therefore, the espresso beans look bigger and denser than their actual size.

 Essential Factors For Making A Perfect Espresso Shot